digital-asset/daml/docs/source/ops/index.rst

 Determining a suitable pruning offset
 -------------------------------------

 The :ref:`Active Contract Service <active-contract-service>` and the :ref:`Transaction Service <transaction-service>` provide offset information for transactions and for Active Contracts snapshots respectively: such offset can be used unchanged with `prune` calls.

+Scheduled jobs, applications and/or operator tools can be built on top of the DAML Ledger API to implement pruning automatically, for example at regular intervals, or on-demand, for example according to a user-initiated process.

-As an example, pruning at regular intervals could be performed by a cron job that:
+For instance, pruning at regular intervals could be performed by a cron job that:

 1. If a pruning interval has been saved to a well-known location:
    a.
 Backs up the DAML Participant Index DB.